-Today I woke up with very strange imaginations about what would I happen if my any bad luck my business collapsed today.
+Today I woke up with very strange imaginations about what would happen if my any bad luck my business collapsed today.
 I asked myself questions like: What if I run bankrupt today?
 What if my small business collapses?
 What if I lose all I have?
-How will handle the failure?
+How will i handle the failure?
 These are the questions that have been bothering me since morning.

-To be sincere, I admired his guts to move on despite his failures.
+I admired his guts to move on despite his failures.
 I understand nobody likes failing.
 In fact the fear of failing is the biggest reason many young people shy away from starting businesses.
 For those of you who are building your businesses amidst several tough challenges involved, thumps up for you.

 If you have been following my blog, you will realize that I love writing about my challenges and failures.
 I have set a goal to become a billionaire before reaching 40years of age, and in my pursuit of this goal, I will encounter several challenges which I must overcome to hit the jackpot.

 Personally, I have failed in several business ventures I have undertaken.
 I have failed as a network marketer, distributor, reseller and I have tried several online businesses that have failed.
-In all businesses that failed, I lost 100% of my investments.
+In all the businesses that failed, I lost 100% of my investments.
 I have also been part of some tech startups that never saw the light of the day.

-Today I would like to share with you my contingency just in case I wake up one day and my business is no more.
+Today I would like to share with you my contingency plan just in case I wake up one day and my business is no more.

 5 Things I Will Do If My Business Fails Today